 Not sure what to do or where to start?
 Try a few sessions with a personal trainer to help learn exercises that work for your body and lifestyle.

-The Osher Center for Integrative Medicine at Vanderbilt provides health care designed around your whole health: mind, body and spirit.
+The Osher Center for Integrative Health at Vanderbilt provides health care designed around your whole health: mind, body and spirit.
 The center cares for people with chronic pain and other ongoing health challenges.
 Call 615-343-1554 for an appointment.